WalkingMachine/sara_msgs/README.md

 # sara_msgs

-This repository contains all custom ROS messages related to our robot SARA in order to simplify development and deployment of the SARA software.
+This repository contains all custom ROS messages related to our robot SARA in order to simplify development and deployment of the software.

 ## Getting Started